January 6 committee chairman says panel has 'significant testimony' the White House 'had been told to do something' during insurrection – KION546

 “It’s highly concerning on our part that people raise money for one activity and we can’t find the money being spent for that particular activity,” he said.
 “So we’ll continue to look at it and the financing is one of those things we will continue to look at very closely.

-He also wouldn’t say if the panel is planning to subpoena members of Congress, such as GOP congressman and Trump ally Jim Jordan of Ohio, to cooperate with the committee.
+He also wouldn’t say if the panel is planning to subpoena members of Congress, such as Trump ally Rep. Jim Jordan of Ohio, to cooperate with the committee.

 “I would hope that those individuals who took an oath of office as a member of Congress would come forward,” he said.
 “That’s why we’ve asked them to come voluntarily.”